-Net cash used in financing activities for 2010 was \$6.8 million compared to net cash used in financing activities of \$5.9 million for 2010.
-For 2010, the principal uses of cash for financing activities were for the Company's cash dividends of \$3.4 million paid to holders of the Company's common stock and the Company's repurchase of 267,000 shares of its common stock for \$3.4 million.
+Net cash used in financing activities for 2011 was \$8.5 million compared to net cash used in financing activities of \$6.8 million for 2010.
+For 2011, the principal uses of cash for financing activities were for the Company's repurchase of 339,000 shares of its common stock for \$4.8 million and the Company's cash dividends of \$3.8 million paid to holders of the Company's common stock.

-The Company's business strategy continues to focus on growth through the expansion of operations at existing offices, together with the selective acquisition of additional personnel-related business, both in its existing markets and other strategic geographic markets.
+The Company's business strategy continues to focus on growth through the expansion of operations at existing branch offices, together with the selective acquisition of additional personnel-related business, both in its existing markets and other strategic geographic markets.
 The Company periodically evaluates proposals for various acquisition opportunities, but there can be no assurance that any additional transactions will be consummated.

 The Company is a party to a Standby Letter of Credit Agreement dated as of June 30, 2009 (the "Credit Agreement") with its principal bank.
-The Credit Agreement provides for standby letters of credit as to which there were \$6.7 million outstanding at December 31, 2010 in connection with various surety deposit requirements for workers' compensation purposes.
+The Credit Agreement provides for standby letters of credit as to which there were \$6.7 million outstanding at December 31, 2011 in connection with various surety deposit requirements for workers' compensation purposes.

 Pursuant to the Credit Agreement, the Company is required to maintain compliance with the following covenants: (1) to maintain net income after taxes not less than \$1.00 (one dollar) on an annual basis, determined as of each fiscal year end; (2) to maintain liquid assets (defined as unencumbered cash, cash equivalents, and publicly traded and quoted marketable securities) having an aggregate fair market value at all times not less than \$10.0 million, determined as of the end of each fiscal quarter; and (3) to not borrow or permit to exist indebtedness (other than from or to the bank), or mortgage, pledge, grant, or permit to exist a security interest in, or a lien upon, all or any portion of the Company's assets now owned or hereafter acquired, except for purchase money indebtedness (and related security interests) which does not at any time exceed \$500,000.
-The Company was in compliance with all covenants at December 31, 2010.
+The Company was in compliance with all covenants at December 31, 2011.

 The Company is self-insured for certain business insurance risks such as general liability, errors and omissions and umbrella coverage.
-It is the Company's determination that the risk of loss for such coverage is remote.
-Management may explore in the future more cost effective vehicles to provide higher limits of coverage, as well as coverages provided by the Company's captive insurance companies.
+Management may explore in the future whether to pursue other vehicles to provide coverage including coverages provided by the Company's captive insurance companies.

 The Company maintains a Board authorized stock repurchase program to repurchase common shares from time to time in open market purchases.
-During November 2007, the Board approved an increase in the total number of shares to be repurchased under the program up to a total of 1.0 million common shares, up from the initial authorization of 500,000 shares.
-In October 2008, the Board approved a second increase in the authorized shares to be repurchased up to 3.0 million shares.
-The repurchase program currently permits approximately 1.5 million of additional shares to be repurchased as of December 31, 2010.
+The repurchase program currently permits approximately 1.2 million of additional shares to be repurchased as of December 31, 2011.
 Management anticipates that the capital necessary to execute this program will be provided by existing cash balances and other available resources.